majaljubas123/portfolio/README.md

   * able to run created test scripts

 __Visual Studio Code__
-  * know how to write HTML and CSS
+  * know how to write basic HTML and CSS

 __Browser developer tools__